MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

     * Custom avatar features, like a tattoo or hat.

-* If your app requires that a video ad be watched to completion, mention that rule upfront so they aren’t surprised with an error message upon hitting the close button.
+* If your app requires that an interstitial video ad be watched to completion, mention that rule upfront so they aren’t surprised with an error message upon hitting the close button.

 * Pre-fetch the ad (by calling [InterstitialAd.RequestAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.requestad.aspx)) ideally 30-60 seconds before you need to show it.